 Northern Maine Development Commission (NMDC) has services available to help homeowners, businesses, and schools reduce, reuse, and recycle solid waste and help our communities save money.

-NMDC has an environmental planner on staff with a goal of supporting northern Maine communities in dealing with solid waste issues.
+NMDC has staff with a goal of supporting northern Maine communities in dealing with solid waste issues.
 Our goal is to initiate community-driven, regional-based projects in northern Maine.
 We hope to connect ideas, partners, and findings to create measurable and lasting results on a regional level.

-NMDC’s service area encompasses Aroostook, northern Washington, northern Piscataquis, and northern Penobscot Counties.
+NMDC’s service area encompasses Aroostook and Washington counties.
 The waste handling within these areas varies by location, services provided, end disposal, etc. A number of the municipalities have joined forces in providing waste services and have created regional Solid Waste Management Associations (SWMAs).

 Following is a list of the SWMAs and their member municipalities.
 Also included are those towns within NMDC’s service area that are currently independent of a SWMA.